noble-assets/ibc/spec/app/ics-021-permissioned-token-transfer/README.md

   counterpartyChannelIdentifier: Identifier,
   version: string
 ): (version: string, err: Error) {
-  abortTransactionUnless(portIdentifier === "ics21host")
+  // only unordered channels allowed. this is bcuz ordered channels close on timeout
+  // we dont want that. do we? todo
+  // but also, because we only submit the changeset of permissions and not the entire
+  // permission set, Ordered channels would make sense, to ensure n packet is accepted
+  // before n+1. e.g we  add Alice to bloccklist in n, but remove Alice in n+1. if they
+  // are processed in wrong order, we will end up with state where Alice is still blocked abortTransactionUnless(order === UNORDERED) abortTransactionUnless(portIdentifier === "ics21host")
   // only allow channels to be created on the "ics21mirror" port on the counterparty chain abortTransactionUnless(counterpartyPortIdentifier === "ics21mirror")